 If you have any corners with holes that allow air to pass through, then it will also create an opportunity for noise to come through.
 So let discuss what are the probable fixes you would need to work on.

-The next major area which causes airborne noise to come to the room is from the door.
+The next major area which causes airborne noise to come into the room is the door.
 Almost every door has space left below the door or around the joints with frame connections.

 In addition due to the thickness, noise can easily pass through the door.
 Hence you can fix this by soundproofing a door where you can use the best Door sweeps and soundproofing foams and acoustic sealant to fill the gap.

-Here is the major problem with most of the houses as Airborne noise in most of the cases generated from the neighbor house, so how to block or prevent the transmission of noise from another side to yours.
+Here is the major problem with most houses Airborne noise in most cases generated from the neighbor’s house, so how to block or prevent the transmission of noise from another side to yours.

-The only way is doing soundproofing a wall, where you can use drywall, mass loaded vinyl (MLV) to increase the mass of the wall.
-If you have gone through all the suggested guides you will not be left with any query.
+The only way is doing soundproof a wall, where you can use drywall, mass loaded vinyl (MLV) to increase the mass of the wall.
+If you have gone through all the suggested guides you will not be left with any queries.

 How to Reduce the Structure Borne Noise?

-As we learned the reason for the generation of structured noise is the impact of the different objects, where the most often is from ceiling or floor so how to fix this issue lets discuss the reason and their quick fixes.
+As we learned the reason for the generation of structured noise is the impact of the different objects, where the most often is from the ceiling or floor so how to fix this issue let’s discuss the reason and their quick fixes.

-Flooring causes the main reason behind impact noise due to footsteps or fall of any object on the floor, so why not fix it and minimize the structure-borne noise.
+Flooring causes the main reason behind impact noise due to footsteps or falls of any object on the floor, so why not fix it and minimize the structure-borne noise.

 Flooring is the key area that is made of a total of four layers Joist, subfloor, underlayment and floor covering ideally underlayment is optional for flooring but if you facing any issue of impact noise then definitely use this under the subfloor.